China Sourcing Agents

 • Component sourcing — Specify tier-one versus generic components explicitly.
 “A capacitor” is not a spec; a factory will substitute the cheapest part that fits the footprint unless you name the grade.

-In a recent smartwatch development project for a US fitness-tech startup, we took an ODM movement platform, modified the firmware and housing, and carried it through FCC and CE — from sample to a 3,000-unit production run.
+In a recent smartwatch development project for a US fitness-tech startup, we took an ODM smartwatch OEM platform, modified the firmware and housing, and carried it through FCC and CE — from sample to a 3,000-unit production run.
+For teams shopping reference designs first, our list of top ODM electronics companies maps which factories hold which platforms.

 • A schematic and PCB review written by an engineer, in plain English